 3. Playable Ads

-One of the mobile game ad formats that’s popular in 2022 is playable ads – they work particularly well for mobile games.
+One of the mobile game ad formats that are very popular right now is playable ads – they work particularly well for mobile games.

 As users become more tired of irrelevant and intrusive ads, playable ads become a great alternative.
 According to SmartyAds, playable ads perform 8x better than interstitial ads.